Where our farm

 Hood River Valley and Columbia Gorge region.

 Mt.
-View’s Fruit Stand, open each harvest season from July through November, is the not-so-hidden treasure of the Hood River County Fruit Loop.
-Each year, thousands of loyal customers make the trek from all over the Northwest to enjoy our 70+ varieties of apples, pears, peaches, cherries, plums, berries, and seasonal vegetables, stock up on fresh cider, dried fruit, sauces, fruit butters, and local honey, take hay rides through the orchard, snap photos of the stunning views of Mt.
+View’s Fruit Stand, open each harvest season from July through Halloween, is the not-so-hidden treasure of the Hood River County Fruit Loop.
+Each year, thousands of loyal customers make the trek from all over the Northwest to enjoy our 70+ varieties of apples, pears, peaches, cherries, plums, berries, and seasonal vegetables, stock up on fresh cider, hard cider, dried fruit, sauces, fruit butters, and local honey, take hay rides through the orchard, snap photos of the stunning views of Mt.
 Hood and the Hood River Valley, and catch up with us and our friendly, helpful farm staff.
 We also open up several acres of the orchard for u-pick customers.
 Many families have made it their annual tradition to spend an afternoon

 with us, picking fruit and enjoying a picnic among our bountiful trees.

 Mt.
 View also distributes to local and regional businesses and eateries, and participates in a wide range of community partnerships.
 We believe passionately in the value and benefit of the family farm in a community and do all we can to sustain our contribution here in the Hood River

 Valley and beyond.
 Please come visit our farm!

 My siblings and I spent our childhood summers learning the art of farming from my mother, Ruthie McAlexander.
 She herself had grown up in Parkdale, OR on the orchard her Swiss parents, my grandparents, bought in the early 1940s, and delighted in passing her training and knowledge down to us.
 I always knew that I wanted to be the one to carry on the family tradition and make Mt.
 View Orchards a successful legacy farm.